-- (a) Conference Set; Issues.
-If all parties have appeared in a lawsuit, the court, at any party's request or on its own, may set a case for a pretrial conference.
-Reasonable notice must be sent to all parties at their addresses of record.
-Appropriate issues for the pretrial conference include: - (1) discovery; - (2) the amendment or clarification of pleadings;
+(a) Conference Set; Issues.
+If all parties have appeared in a suit, the court, at any party's request or on its own, may set a case for a Pretrial Conference.
+Appropriate issues for the Pretrial Conference include:

-- (3) the admission of facts and documents to streamline the trial process; - (4) a limitation on the number of witnesses at trial; - (5) the identification of facts, if any, which are not in dispute between the parties; - (6) mediation or other alternative dispute resolution services; - (7) the possibility of settlement; - (8) trial setting dates that are amenable to the court and all parties; - (9) the appointment of interpreters, if needed; - (10) the application of a Rule of Civil Procedure not in Part V or a Rule of Evidence; and - (11) any other issue that the court deems appropriate. - (b) Eviction Cases.
+- (1) Discovery; - (2) The amendment or clarification of pleadings; - (3) The admission of facts and documents to streamline the trial process; - (4) A limitation on the number of witnesses at trial; - (5) The identification of facts, if any, which are not in dispute between the parties; - (6) Mediation or other alternative dispute resolution services; - (7) The possibility of settlement; - (8) Trial setting dates that are amenable to the court and all parties; - (9) The appointment of interpreters, if needed; - (10) The application of a Rule of Civil Procedure not in Part V or a Rule of Evidence; and - (11) Any other issue that the court deems appropriate.

+(b) Eviction Cases.
 The court must not schedule a pretrial conference in an eviction case if it would delay trial.